shopware/shopware/src/Docs/Resources/current/60-plugin-system/190-custom-rules.md

 }
 ```

-Tag this new rule as a "rule.definition" in the DI-Container.
+Tag this new rule as a "shopware.rule.definition" in the DI-Container.

 ```xml
 <?xml version="1.0" ?>